NikhilAShende/Yelp_Project/README.md

-yelp is open source not applying charges to businessess or reviewers but if business want to show adds on yelp for that yelp can charge
+yelp is open source not applying charges to businessess or reviewers but if business want to show ads on yelp for that yelp can charge

 Dataset having files :